AtharvaKulkarniIT/VIT-CommSuite-socket-in-C/README.md

 **Student Client Terminal:**

-This client can communicate with the server and, if an admin teacher is present, receive files using the `send` command.
+This client can communicate with the server and, send files using the `send` command to the admin teacher.
 It can also use the `exit` command to exit the client.

 ```shell
 # Compile and run the student client